arungudelli/arungudelli/content/tutorial/c-sharp/the-curious-case-of-readonly-field-in-c/index.md

 But If we you want to assign it to new collecation it will throw error because only reference is immutable not the object that holds.

 {{< figure src="Readonly-field-mutable.png" title="Readonly field in C# with mutable types" alt="Readonly field in C# with mutable types" >}}

-&nbsp;

 I hope this article clears the most common doubts about Readonly keyword modifier in C#.

-If you have any doubts feel free to comment below.

-Read my article on <a href="https://www.arungudelli.com/tutorial/c-sharp/delegates-and-events-in-c-sharp/" target="_blank" rel="noopener">Delegates and Events in c#</a>

-Happy Coding..!

-Wait before leaving.
-why can’t you follow me on <a href="https://twitter.com/arungudelli" target="_blank" rel="noopener">twitter</a> or be a friend on <a href="https://www.facebook.com/gudelliArun" target="_blank" rel="noopener">Facebook</a> or  <a href="https://www.linkedin.com/in/arungudelli/" target="_blank" rel="noopener">linkedn</a> to get in touch with me.